simrenbasra/simys-blog/_posts/2025-03-29-email_genie_part3.md

   <img src="{{ site.baseurl }}/assets/email-genie/phase_2/tokenising_emails.png" alt="tokenising each email" style="max-width: 100%; height: auto; margin: 20px 0;">
 </div>

-**Note:** I decided not to use stop words here, this is as small words such as “with”, “and”, “for” could be quite important for the model to understand context.
+**Note:** I decided not to use stop words here, this is as small words such as _“with”_, _“and”_, _“for”_ could be quite important for the model to understand context.

 **Step 3: Instantiate the model and run!**